cnnrsmth/pinterest-data-pipeline29/README.md

 - **Plugin Creation:** A custom MSK Connect plugin was created using the Confluent S3 connector, which was uploaded to an S3 bucket.
 - **Connector Configuration:** A connector was configured within MSK Connect to route data from the Kafka topics to corresponding S3 buckets, ensuring persistent storage of streamed data.

+_A custom plugin was created using the Confluent.io Amazon S3 Connector.
+This plugin was designed to manage the transfer of data from the Kafka topics to the designated S3 bucket.
+The plugin was downloaded to the EC2 client and then uploaded to an S3 bucket._

+_The S3 bucket was already configured with the necessary VPC endpoint and IAM roles, eliminating the need for additional setup_

+_A connector was then created in the MSK Connect console, using the custom plugin to route data from the Kafka topics to the S3 bucket.
+This involved setting the topics.regex field in the connector configuration to user-<your_UserId>.\* to ensure that all three Kafka topics were stored in the S3 bucket.
+Additionally, the IAM role used for authentication to the MSK cluster was specified in the Access permissions tab_

+_Once the plugin and connector were set up, data passing through the IAM-authenticated Kafka cluster was automatically stored in the designated S3 bucket.
+This configuration ensured persistent storage of streamed data, providing a reliable backup and retrieval mechanism._

 ## Milestone 5: API Gateway and REST Proxy Configuration

 The goal was to build an API that sends data to the MSK cluster: